rolandsalvador/officenetwork2/README.md

 [Back to top](#small-office-network-part-2---configuration)

 <h3>14.
 Network Time Protocol (NTP)</h3>
 NTP lets network devices sync their clock together.
-On R1, I use the “ntp master” command to set it as an NTP server that the rest of the network will sync to.
+On R1, I use “ntp master” to set it as an NTP server that the rest of the network will sync to.
 The “ntp server” command is used to sync R1 to another NTP server, which is a <a href="https://tf.nist.gov/tf-cgi/servers.cgi">NIST Internet Time server</a>.
 <br />
 <br />
 An authentication key, “onion,” is created and trusted so that R1 and the DSWs can authenticate with each other for security.